apache/kyuubi/docs/deployment/engine_on_yarn.md

 0: jdbc:hive2://localhost:10000/default> INSERT INTO TABLE pokes VALUES (1, 'hello');
 ```

-If the `Hive SQL` passes and there is a job in Yarn Web UI, It indicates the hive environment is normal.
+If the `Hive SQL` passes and there is a job in YARN Web UI, It indicates the hive environment is normal.

 #### Required Environment Variable